 Smart Switch Alternative

-iOS Android Switch is a Smart Switch Alternative software which supports transferring content like contacts, messages, calendar, photos, music, video and call logs from iOS device to Android Samsung phone.
-With simple click-through process, you will move data between devices with different operating systems, including iOS, Android, BlackBerry, Windows, etc.
+iOS Android Switch is a Smart Switch Alternative software that supports transferring content like contacts, messages, calendars, photos, music, video, and call logs from iOS device to Android Samsung phone.
+With a simple click-through process, you will move data between devices with different operating systems, including iOS, Android, BlackBerry, Windows, etc.